DHCross/pathfinder-1st-edition-validator/Rules/Custom Monster Buiilder Guide.md

 Crafting a custom monster is a core skill for any Game Master, an art form that breathes life into the untold corners of your world.
 While published bestiaries offer a wealth of adversaries, the ability to design a creature from the ground up allows you to create truly unique, memorable, and perfectly tailored challenges for your players.
 This guide provides a systematic, step-by-step process for this creative endeavor, transforming a basic idea into a fully realized stat block ready for the tabletop.

+**Important:** This document is a design guide and checklist — it is *not* an interactive, step-by-step builder.
+The project's Monster Builder Wizard is an assisted authoring tool that displays a Raw Preview, an Auto‑Fixed Preview, and Validation output; it does not enforce a linear, on-screen workflow.
+Use the sections below as design and verification guidance rather than as literal UI steps.

 A well-designed monster is far more than a set of statistics; it is a vital story element, a memorable challenge, and a key component of a living, breathing world.
 It embodies the philosophy of the GM as a world-builder, where every creature has a purpose, a history, and a role to play in the unfolding narrative.
 The following sections will deconstruct the monster creation process into manageable steps, guiding you from the initial spark of a concept to the final, polished stat block.

 2. Step 1: Concept and Role – The "Why" Before the "What"